raghava00/raghava00-Capturing-and-Analyzing-Network-Traffic-Using-Wireshark-Task-5/README.md

 Capturing live network packets using Wireshark and identifying common protocols like HTTP, DNS, and TCP.

 ✅ Prerequisites:

 A computer with Wireshark installed.

 Administrative/root permissions to capture packets.

 An active internet connection (to generate real traffic).

-🚀 Steps to Capture Packets
+🚀 Steps to Capture Packets:

 Launch Wireshark
 Open Wireshark with administrator/root privileges.